WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 ## Introduction

 Imagine you're a data scientist working in a science lab.
-One day you analise some data and you realise that the number of people affected by malaria has started to raise dramatically over the past few months.
+One day you are asked to analise some data involving malaria and the results you obtain are horrifying: the number of people affected by this disease has started to raise dramatically over the past few months.
 You know nothing about biology, so you can't help with curing it, but you're good at detecting patterns, so you may be able to build a model which recognises wether a person is infected or not.
 You ask around a little and you learn that to check the patient's health status, the first step is to analise their drop of blood.
 This is a quite good information, because you know that to classify images you need to bulild a convolutional neural network.
 You encounter two problems, though.
 First, you know that the best results in classifing images can be obtained using Python's library Keras.
 The problem is, you've been working with R your whole life and there is no time to learn Python now.
 Second, your coworkers have to be able to use your solution and since they are biologists, they know nothing about R or any other programming language.
 So what you need to do is to build an application in R which gives as good results as if it was built in Python, which can be used on different computers and which is pretty simple in deployment.
 All of the above at the same time.
 Seems impossible?
 You're a pretty good data scientist, so you don't give up that easily.
 You dig a little deeper and find a few names that will enable you to complete your task:

 1. RSuite - an R package for reproducible projects with controlled dependencies and configuration.
 Apart from this, one of the biggest advantages of an RSuite project is the fact that it is really clearly written.
 Everyone is able to understand what's going on in particular parts of it due to the way how they are divided.